THE NEW WORLD OF DIGITAL FILMMAKING

 The film is also extremely flammable, and a small fire can quickly grow and destroy millions of dollars worth of property and movies.
 Traditional film is also quite expensive, which required most directors to work with major studios that could afford the investment needed to produce a movie and shoot the feature on the film.
 Digital filmmaking, however, does not require such costly materials, and though digital motion picture cameras are certainly expensive, the overall investment is significantly smaller.

 Digital film also makes adding special effects and editing much simpler than traditional film.
 As most modern effects are created digitally, it is a fairly simple process to composite the digital special effects into the digital copy of the movie.
-Editing is also achieved more easily as computer programs allow a filmmaker or editor to easily piece together a number of digital video and audio files into a complete work, and render that edited feature out into a single file.
+Editing is also achieved more easily as computer programs allow a filmmaker or editor to easily piece together a number of digital video and film files into a complete work, and render that edited feature out into a single file.
 All of these changes have helped to make the process of making a motion picture simpler, as digital filmmaking has given filmmakers greater tools for creating movies.